royalapplications/docs/src/r2021/royalts/reference/options.md

 #### Don't create the Dashboard Tab
 If checked, Royal TS will not create the Dashboard tab automatically when Royal TS starts.
 The Dashboard tab can be created manually using the Dashboard button on the View tab.

+#### Start minimized
+If checked, Royal TS will start minimized.

+> [!NOTE]
+> While Royal TS will be started and kept minimized, dialog boxes (such as password prompts, reconnect dialog, etc.) are still showing up.

+#### Application Start
 The Application Start drop-down list offers the following settings:
 - **Do not open any documents**
 Royal TS will start without opening any documents.